Unpackerr/unpackerr/pkg/bindata/README.md

-The files in this folder are auto generated from the files/ folder.
+The files in this folder are bundled into the compiled application binary.
-Currently bindata is used to store the app GUI icon files.